sekuryti/hardening/kubernetes.md

 - **Limit use of hostPath**: If necessary, restrict which prefixes can be used and set the volume as read-only to mitigate risks.

 #### Network Security
-- **Network Policies**: Implement network policies to control traffic flow at the IP address or port level [4].
+- **Network Policies**: Implement network policies to control traffic flow at the IP address or port level.
 - **Traffic control and Encryption**: Use AWS load balancers with encryption and define security groups and CNIs to manage network traffic securely.

 #### Secrets Management